 We enjoy a diverse school community at Kingsweston and we have developed a model of organisation which best serves our pupils.

 All of our Early Years and Key Stage 1 provision is made at the Napier Miles site.
 As pupils approach the end of Key Stage 1 then a decision will be made about the kind of curriculum that will best serve their needs in Key Stage 2.
 This decision making process will involve parents/carers.
-A key factor will be the best curriculum match, whether this is the pre-formal, semi-formal of formal learning experiences.
-(See the curriculum tab for information about these curriculum models).
+A key factor will be the best curriculum match.

 Those Key Stage 2 pupils who have been identified as being on the autism spectrum and whose learning is best matched to a formal curriculum (or who will be accessing this curriculum by the end of the Key Stage) will be best served by the opportunities at the Shirehampton site.
 This means that some pupils may transfer to this setting from the Napier Miles site at the end of Key Stage 1.
 Other pupils will join the school during Key Stage 2 and so Shirehampton will be their starting point within the school.